 The Class B LP Units are issued by PRLP and holders of Class B LP Units are entitled to receive distributions equal to those provided to holders of Units.
-The Class B LP Units are indirectly exchangeable on a one-for-one basis for Units at any time at the option of their holder, unless the exchange would jeopardize the REIT's status as a "mutual fund trust" under the Income Tax Act (Canada).
-The Class B LP Units are presented as a financial liability on the audited consolidated financial statements.
+The Class B LP Units are indirectly exchangeable on a one-for-one basis for Units at any time at the option of their holder, unless the exchange would jeopardize the REIT's status as a "mutual fund trust" under the Income Tax Act (Canada) (the "Tax Act").
+The Class B LP Units are presented as a financial liability in the statement of financial position.

-Total Class B LP Units outstanding as of April 23, 2015 was 4,439,056.
+Total Class B LP Units outstanding as of May 25, 2016 were 3,610,796.